haacked/haacked.com/_posts/archived/2004-07-26-the-hollywood-bowl-does-not-disappoint.aspx.markdown

 ---
 layout: post
-title: "The Hollywood Bowl Does Not Disappoint"
+title: The Hollywood Bowl Does Not Disappoint
 date: 2004-07-26 -0800
 comments: true
 disqus_identifier: 855
 categories: []
+redirect_from: "/archive/2004/07/25/the-hollywood-bowl-does-not-disappoint.aspx/"
 ---

 I'm no professional musician, but I thought the acoustics at the Hollywood bowl was fantastic.
 They've been touting the improved sound with the new shell and improvements.
 The sound was sharp and clear.